saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 [Text are from AWS, otherwise mentioned]

 ## Client-Server Model:
-The client–server model is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients [wiki].
+*The client-server model is a distributed application structure that partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called **clients** [wiki].*

 ## How the Browser Interacts With the Servers? [[see](https://www.geeksforgeeks.org/client-server-model/)]